aalghooneh/Autonomous_Mobile_Robotics_Student/README.md

-# LAB 2 - Closed loop control of mobile robots
+# LAB 3\* - Localization through particle filter

 ## Introduction

-Welcome to LAB 2 of the mobile robotics course!
-Here, you start shaping the overall structure of your mobile robot stack.
-Please check again the architecture provided in the README.md in the main branch and leave that open on your web browser.
+Welcome to LAB 3 of the mobile robotics course!
+Here, you will make your stack more elaborate through adding a robust localization with particle filter.

-In this lab, Participants will gain hands-on experience with mobile robots and acquire knowledge about their basic functionalities.
 By the end of this lab, participants will be able to:
-- Use the position data in a controller;
-- Control a mobile robot using a tunable PID controller.
-- Implement pure pursuit controller
+- Have a good understanding of the particle filter.
+- Integrate the particle filter localization with the point controller from LAB 2.
+- Make an interactive interface to work with your navigational stack.

 #### The summary of what you should learn is as following:

-1. You will learn how to properly read and log position sensors using ros 2.
+1. You will learn how to search effieciently when you have a large space.
-2. You will write a PID controller class that can properly calculate derivate, and integral of your position sensor.
-3. You use the PID controller to perform two trajectories with the mobile robot while logging the error.
-Then, a report should be prepared comparing the P and PID controller in agility, accuracy, and overshoot.
+2. You will learn how to do resampling when you have better distributions for your states.
+3. You will how to leverage ros visualization tool (Rviz) to make an interactive interface with.

 ### NOTES for pre-lab activities